-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: submission to such conduct is either explicitly or implicitly made a term or condition of an individual's involvement with the chapter or council; or submission to or rejection of such conduct is used as the basis for involvement with the chapter or council; or such conduct creates an intimidating, hostile or offensive environment.
-Other harassment is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, gender, age, religion, national origin, sexual orientation, disability, veteran status or any other characteristic protected by law or that creates an intimidating, hostile or offensive environment.
+- 4. Other Harassment Defined.
+For purposes of this policy, other harassment is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, gender, age, religion, national origin, sexual orientation, gender identity, marital status, disability, veteran status or any other characteristic protected by law, and that: - creates an intimidating, hostile or offensive work environment; or - unreasonably interferes with an individual's work performance.